phiryll/lexy/README.md

 values of different numeric types is to convert everything to the same exact numeric type before encoding.

-Lexy has an alternative encoder/decoder that omits type information.
+Lexy has an alternate encoder/decoder that omits type information.
 This can be used if you know the exact type of what you're decoding.
 Note that instances of different types will necessarily be randomly ordered if you omit type information.